-As TV manufacturers look past traditional LCD displays, new display technology is emerging.
-One option is QD Display, also referred to as QD-OLED.
+As TV manufacturers start to look past traditional LCD displays, new technologies are emerging and one such display is QD-OLED.

 What are Quantum Dot TVs?

-Quantum Dot displays are more advanced versions of LCD TVs.
-They use nano-sized particles to absorb and emit light – when light is passed through these particles, different sizes produce different wavelengths (i.e.. colours).
+Quantum Dot displays are more advanced versions of LCD LED TVs.
+They make use of nano-sized particles that can both absorb and emit light, and when light is passed through these particles, different sizes produce different wavelengths (i.e.. colours).

-Quantum Dots are known for their purity so they can display colours more accurately, and their light efficiency allows for greater brightness, which is especially useful for HDR content.
+Quantum Dots are known for their purity which means they can display colours more accurately, and their light efficiency also allows for greater brightness, which is useful when dealing with HDR content.

 What’s more Quantum Dots are very stable.
 That means the stability of image quality is maintained over a longer period than, say, OLED TVs, which degrade over time.